-The world-famous Iditarod Trail Sled Dog Race gets under way the first Sunday in March from Willow Lake.
+The world-famous Iditarod Trail Sled Dog Race gets under way the first Sunday in March (March 7, 2021) from Willow Lake.
 While the mushers participate in a ceremonial start on Saturday in downtown Anchorage, from Willow, it’s all business as the mushers are on the clock.
-There are great viewing opportunities on the lake itself, as well as just off the lake along the race route.
-From Willow Lake, the musher’s begin their 1,100-mile race across Alaska.
+From Willow Lake, the musher’s begin their 1,000-mile race across Alaska.
 It’s a grueling race that attracts mushers from around the world.
-The start at Willow Lake is very fan-friendly, giving visitors an opportunity to meet the mushers and the four-legged athletes that make this race such a spectacle.
-Ironically, the start is the only time the race is on the road system in Alaska, as the trail winds its way through the heart of Alaska not reachable by car.
-There are shuttles running from Anchorage and the town of Wasilla for those wanting to see the start in Willow each March.
+In 2021, the race will look much different due to Covid-19 precautions.
+For the first time ever, the race will start and finish in Willow, with mushers turning around at the halfway checkpoint of Iditarod.